dashbitco/broadway/README.md

 # Broadway

-Broadway makes it straight-forward to build concurrent and multi-stage data ingestion and data processing pipelines with Elixir.
+Build concurrent and multi-stage data ingestion and data processing pipelines with Elixir.

 Documentation can be found at [https://hexdocs.pm/broadway](https://hexdocs.pm/broadway).

 ## Built-in features

+Broadway takes the burden of defining concurrent GenStage topologies and provide a simple configuration API that defines concurrent producers, concurrent processing, batch handling, and more, leading to both time and cost efficient ingestion and processing of data.

   * Back-pressure
   * Batching